 Podcasts have become hugely popular on a worldwide scale.
-Did you know that there are 850,000 active podcasts and over 30 million podcast episodes?
-That’s pretty huge!
+Did you know that there are over 850,000 active podcasts and over 30 million podcast episodes???
+That’s huge!!!

 1. Define the theme of your podcast.